 The projection relation will need to be defined in each case in terms of the frame employed.

-a(spatiotemporal region)[Axiom: Every spatiotemporal region s is such that s occupies s.
+a(spatiotemporal region)[Axiom: Every spatiotemporal region s is such that s occupies_spatiotemporal_region s.
 [107-002]]

-as(occurrent)[Axiom: Every occurrent occupies some spatiotemporal region.
-[108-001]
+as(occurrent)[Axiom: Every occurrent occupies_spatiotemporal_region some spatiotemporal region.
+[108-001]]

-Axiom: Every very spatiotemporal region occupies itself.]
+a(spatiotemporal region)[Axiom: Every spatiotemporal region occupies_spatiotemporal_region itself.]

-3.3 Temporal region remove 1.21
+Temporal region

 Given a temporal reference frame R, we can define ‘timeR’ as the maximal instance of the universal temporal region.